j842-deprecated/old-install2/README.md

 Features:
 * dr compatible Docker Images are self contained - everything dr needs is inside
 * Simple discoverable commands for using compatible services (no manual needed)
-* Flexible configuration for each service, stored in a Docker Volume container that's managed for you
+* Flexible configuration for each service, stored in Docker Volume containers that are managed for you
 * Services can consist of any number of containers
-* Backup a service to a single file, trivially restore on another machine
+* Backup an entire service to a single file, trivially restore on another machine
 * Destroying a service leaves the machine in a clean state, no cruft left
-* Containers run as non-root user
+* Everything in containers is run as a non-root user
 * Trivial to install a service multiple times with different configurations (e.g. mulitple minecraft servers)
 * Ansible friendly for automation (see [Exit Codes](https://github.com/j842/dr#exit-codes) below).